tomaszkunach/SyliusPlusAdapterPlugin/README.md

             $container,
-            'foo_bar_my_resource', // This is the grid name '%foo_bar.model.my_resource.class%', // This is the resource class as in your original grid "expr:service('foo_bar.repository.my_resource').createListQueryBuilder('%locale%')" // This is the original query builder but as an expression call
+            'foo_bar_my_resource', // This is the grid name '%foo_bar.model.my_resource.class%', // This is the resource class as in your original grid "expr:service('foo_bar.repository.my_resource').createListQueryBuilder('%locale%')" // This is the original query builder but called as an expression
         );
     }
 }